Reading Score

 What Is Gunning Fox Index?

-The Gunning fox index is a metric used to measure the readability of a text.
-It uses the count of sentences, words, and complex words consisting of three or more syllables in the text.
-The less the index score is, the easier it will be for readers to understand what they are reading.
+It considers the number of sentences, number of words, and the number of complex words consisting of three or more syllables in the text.
+The lower the index score, the easier it is for readers to understand what they are reading.

 Here is the Gunning fog readability formula for a passage around 100 words.